privacy-scaling-explorations/zkevm-specs/specs/mpt/branch.md

 Note: branch in the first level cannot be shorter than 32 bytes (it is always hashed).

+### Branch in first level of storage trie - hash compared to the storage root

+When branch is in the first level of the storage trie, we need to check whether `hash(branch) = storage_trie_root`.
+We do this by checking whether `(branch_RLC, storage_trie_root_RLC)` is in the keccak table.

+Note: branch in the first level cannot be shorter than 32 bytes (it is always hashed).

 ### Branch hash in parent branch

 This is the scenario described at the top of the file.